-Step into savings with 40% off your entire Clarks purchase, today only
+Step into savings with an extra 30% off Clarks sale items

-Step up your shoe game with this sitewide deal from Clarks.
-While the rest of us have moved on from Cyber Monday, the famously comfortable shoe brand is throwing it back to the biggest shopping day of the year by offering the same deal it ran during Cyber Week.
+Step up your shoe game with this new deal from Clarks.
+Through the Wednesday, take an extra 30% off Clarks sale styles with promo code TAKE30, plus free shipping on all orders.

-Thursday only, take 40% off your entire Clarks purchase with promo code CYBER.
-It's the perfect time for women to slip on a pair of classic Clarkdale Arlo suede ankle boots, or even some strain-reducing Kaylin Cara pumps to wear during the holiday party season.
-Meanwhile, men should consider the sleek Desert Mali boots, crafted from beeswax leather, or the classic slip-on Wallabee boot — both are ideal footwear for the cold months ahead.
+It's the perfect time for women to slip on a pair of classic Clarkdale Arlo suede ankle boots, or even some strain-reducing Adriel Viola pumps to wear in the new year.
+Meanwhile, men should consider the hefty Dempsey Peak boots, crafted from mahogany leather and suede, or the Un Tread On GORE-TEX boot— both are ideal footwear for the cold months ahead.

-Just be sure to seize this second chance at Cyber Monday shoe shopping soon; prices will go back up on Friday.
+Just be sure to seize this opportunity to shop comfortable and stylish shoes soon; prices will go back up on Thursday.
 For more great deals on Clarks, check out CNN Coupons.

 Note: The prices above reflect the retailer's listed price at the time of publication.